 Upon the adoption of FIN 46 at December 31, 2003, the Capital Trust was determined to be a variable interest entity and the Company was determined not to be the primary beneficiary of the Capital Trust.
 Accordingly the Capital Trust was deconsolidated from the Company's consolidated financial statements at December 31, 2003.
 As a result, the balance of the Capital Securities, previously classified as minority interest, has been reclassified in the Company's consolidated balance sheet at December 31, 2003 and the \$103.1 million subordinated obligation to the Capital Trust is recognized on the Company's consolidated balance sheet at December 31, 2003 as a liability.
 In addition, equity interests in the Capital Trust and purchased Capital Securities held by the Company are included in investments at December 31, 2003.
-These investments include \$15.4 million of Capital Securities purchased by the Company and \$3.1 million of common stock issued by the Capital Trust to the Company in March 1997, both of which are eliminated on consolidation for periods prior to the adoption of FIN 46 on December 31, 2003.
-The adjustments required to deconsolidate the Capital Trust represent reclassifications and there was no impact on consolidated net income.
+These investments include \$15.4 million of Capital Securities purchased by the Company and \$3.1 million of common stock issued by the Capital Trust to the Company in March 1997, both of which are eliminated on consolidate the Capital Trust represent reclassifications and there was no impact on consolidated net income.